wllclngn/NewCode/README.md

 ## Features

-- **Dual-Mode Operation**:
-    - **Interactive Mode**: Single-process execution for smaller datasets or testing.
-    - **Multi-Process Mode**: A controller process launches and manages separate mapper and reducer processes for distributed computation.
-- **Multi-threaded Processing**: Efficient parallelism within mappers and reducers using a configurable `ThreadPool`.
-Each pool's thread count can be defined by min/max values or defaults to system hardware concurrency.
+- **Multi-threaded Processing**: Efficient parallelism using `std::thread` and `std::mutex` for both mappers and reducers.
-- **Dynamic Chunking**: Dynamically calculated chunk sizes for optimal memory usage and load balancing during mapping.
+- **Dynamic Chunking**: Dynamically calculated chunk sizes for optimal memory usage and load balancing.
-- **Cross-Platform Compatibility**: Designed to work on Windows, Linux, and macOS, with platform-specific build scripts.
+- **Cross-Platform Compatibility**: Works seamlessly on Windows, Linux, and macOS, with platform-specific scripts.
-- **Custom Logger**: Logs system events with timestamps and mode-specific prefixes.
+- **Custom Logger**: Logs system events with timestamps.
 - **Centralized Error Handling**: A dedicated `ErrorHandler` class for consistent error management.
-- **Modular Design**: Code is organized into logical modules for orchestration, mapping (e.g., `Mapper_DLL_so`), reducing (e.g., `Reducer_DLL_so`), file handling, interactive flow, logging, and error management.
-This design enhances maintainability and is suitable for clear separation of concerns.
+- **Unit Testing**: A built-in testing framework and integration tests for ensuring code quality.
 - **Build Automation**: Cross-platform build scripts (`go.sh` and `go.ps1`) and CMake support.
+- **Performance Testing**: Includes performance benchmarks to measure the efficiency of the MapReduce pipeline.

 ---